 Freezing

 Afterward, place the ice cubes in a freezer bag and freeze them.
-When ready, add the frozen thyme ice cubes to dishes like soups.
+When ready, add the frozen thyme ice cubes to soups and other dishes.

 Where to Buy Seeds